jleyba/js-dossier/README.md

     files so a a file that goog.provides symbol X comes before any file that goog.requires X.

- * `closureDepsFile` Path to a file to parse for calls to `goog.addDependency`.
-    This option requires also setting `closureLibraryDir`.
+ * `customPages` List of additional files to include in the generated documentation.
+Each page is defined as a {name: string, path: string}
+    object, where the name is what's displayed in the navigation menu, and `path` is the path to the markdown file to use.
+Files will be included in the order listed, after the standard navigation items.

- * `sources` A list of .js files to extract API documentation from.
-If a glob pattern is specified, every .js file under the current working directory matching that pattern will be included.
-Specifying the path to a directory, `foo`, is the same as using the glob pattern `foo/**.js`.
-The set of paths specified by this option *must* be disjoint from those specified by `modules`.
+ * `excludes` A list of .js files to exclude from processing.
+If a directory is specified, all of the .js files under that directory will be excluded.
+A glob pattern may also be specified to exclude all of the paths under the current working directory that match  the provided pattern.

+ * `externModules` A list of .js files to include as CommonJS extern module definitions.
+Each module may be required in source by the file's base name, excluding the extension.
+For example, 'extern/libfoo.js' would provide the extern definition for the import `require('libfoo');`

+ * `externs` A list of .js files to include as an extern file for the Closure compiler.
+These  files are used to satisfy references to external types, but are excluded when generating  API documentation.

+ * `language` Specifies which version of ECMAScript the input sources conform to.
+Defaults to ES6_STRICT.
+Must be one of {ES3, ES5, ES5_STRICT, ES6, ES6_STRICT}

+ * `moduleFilters` List of regular expressions for modules that should be excluded from generated documentation, even if found in the type graph.
+The provided expressions will be to the _absolute_ path of the source file for each module.

+ * `moduleNamingConvention` The module naming convention to use.
+If set to `NODE`, modules with a basename of index.js will use the name of the parent directory (e.g. "foo/bar/index.js" -> "foo/bar/").
+Must be one of {ES6, NODE}; defaults to ES6

+ * `modulePrefix` A prefix to strip from every module's path when generating documentation.
+The specified path must be a directory that is an ancestor of every file specified in `modules`.
+Note: if this option is omitted, the closest common ancestor for all module files will be selected as the default.

  * `modules` A list of .js files to extract API documentation from.
 Each file will be processed as a CommonJS module, with only its exported API included